May 29 – Oct 10 | 11am-5pm | Free

 How do I get tickets?

 Yes.
-Since capacity is limited, we strongly recommend that Members book their tickets in advance for a visit.
+Since capacity may be limited, we strongly recommend that Members book their tickets in advance for a visit.
 No advanced reservations needed for Member and Volunteer Preview Day on May 28, but please make sure your membership is active by joining or renewing at seaportmuseum.org/membership.
 Please email us at firstname.lastname@example.org with any questions.
 Thank you for your support, and for helping us to create a safe exhibition space.

 How long is a typical visit?

-A typical visit is around 15 minutes.
+A typical visit is around 15 minutes, following a one-way path.

 Do you have a deck plan or map that identifies the things aboard the ship?